 “At a time when employees are already tapped out physically, financially and emotionally, each of these events–the most recent with the mass shootings in Atlanta and Boulder–take an additional toll on employees’ lives,” says Carolina Valencia, vice president in the Gartner HR practice.
 “Business leaders need to remember that employees are not just workers, they are people.
 It’s an organization’s duty to support its employees as best they can while they try and cope with all of these crises.”

-Here are six ways company and HR leaders can help employees in wake of the two recent mass shootings.
+Here are six ways that company and HR leaders can help employees in wake of mass shootings.

 Tout available mental health resources.
 The shootings only add to the skyrocketing rates of stress, anxiety and depression employees are already experiencing in the midst of the COVID-19 pandemic.
 Because of that, informing employees of the company’s available mental health resources and benefits is a very important–and simple–strategy for HR leaders to embrace.
 An email reminding employees about resources, including employee assistance programs, crisis management counselors or any available wellbeing apps–as well as how to access them–would be beneficial, experts say.